 emergency & transitional housing <

-Webster House overnight shelter provides emergency housing, two meals (dinner and breakfast), and shower facilities for up to 60 homeless adults each night of the year.
-Staff are available at the shelter site and by appointment to provide supportive counseling, advocacy, and referral information.
-Adults (age 18+) seeking shelter must come to the screening site at 29 North Hamilton Street in the City of Poughkeepsie by 7:00 PM.
-After a brief screening, those accepted are transported to the nearby shelter.
-Guests are provided bus passes to return to Poughkeepsie the next morning.
-Shelter guests are expected to abide by a general set of rules.
-Individuals that threaten the safety of others (such as those exhibiting violent behavior or under the influence of alcohol/drugs that seriously impair their normal abilities, etc.) are not accepted at the shelter and are referred elsewhere, when possible.
+Webster House is an emergency overnight shelter for residents of Dutchess County, open every night of the year.
+Dutchess County adults (age 18+) seeking shelter must come to the screening site at 29 North Hamilton Street in the City of Poughkeepsie by 7:00 PM.
+After a brief screening, those accepted are transported to Webster House.
+All guests are expected to abide by a general set of rules of good behavior.
+Individuals that threaten the safety of others (such as those exhibiting violent behavior or under the influence of alcohol/drugs that seriously impair their normal abilities, etc.) are not accepted at the shelter.
+Shelter guests returning on a regular basis are required to participate with Hudson River Housing case managers in a personalized program focused on independent living and permanent housing.
+Webster House can accommodate up to sixty individuals.

 Gannett House addresses the basic needs of homeless individuals and families that are placed in emergency housing at Hudson River Lodging, located at 389 Manchester Road in LaGrange.
 Individuals and families must apply for placement through the Dutchess County Department of Social Services.
 Gannett House provides meals, transportation, 24-hour security, and other immediate assistance a family or individual may need as they adjust to their temporary living situation.
 Once immediate needs are addressed, Gannett House Case Managers assist participants in overcoming the issues that led to their homelessness in accessing needed community resources and in working toward their goals, including transitioning to more stable housing.